Golden river winding through barren desert at sunset, symbolizing renewal through letting go

 If letting go is so freeing, why is it so difficult?

-But control is exhausting.
+Control is exhausting.
 It weighs us down.
-And when we cling too tightly, we miss the fresh thing God is already doing beneath the surface.
+When we cling too tightly, we miss the fresh thing God is already doing beneath the surface.

 The Renewal That Comes Through Release